CASA of the Bluegrass

 About CASA of the Bluegrass

-When a child enters foster care, everything changes.
-CASA volunteers provide consistency, advocacy, and informed recommendations—often becoming the one constant adult presence focused solely on that child’s future.
+When a child enters foster care, their world changes dramatically.
+CASA volunteers bring consistency, compassion, and advocacy to each child’s life, often becoming the one dependable adult focused solely on that child’s future.

 What Does a CASA Volunteer Do?

-CASA volunteers serve as independent fact-finders and advocates for children in family court.
-They work closely with everyone involved in the child’s life to understand the full picture and help the judge make informed decisions.
+CASA volunteers serve as independent advocates and fact-gatherers for the children they’re assigned.
+They work respectfully with everyone involved in the child’s life to fully understand the child’s experiences and needs and provide thoughtful recommendations to the judge.

 CASA volunteers: